Budibase/website/content/blog/inside-it/it-newsletters.md

 It’s the specific balance between their interests and yours that matters.
 So, if you’re actually getting sent insightful, actionable content, that’s great.
 If you’re just being spammed with webinar links and sponsored content, maybe look elsewhere.

-## Top 15 IT newsletters for 2025
+## Top 16 IT newsletters for 2025

 Obviously, you’re here because you want recommendations.
-We’ve curated 15 of our favorite newsletters from across the IT space.
+We’ve curated 16 of our favorite newsletters from across the IT space.

 Since this is a hugely varied niche, we’ve split these into five categories to cover the whole span of what you need to know.

 ### General IT newsletters

-First up, we’ve got three broad newsletters covering a wide range of topics across the IT sector.
+First up, we’ve got four broad newsletters covering a wide range of topics across the IT sector.

+#### 1. Bandwidth
+Bandwidth is Budibase's bi-weekly newsletter for IT professionals.
+It offers a hand-curated view of the top stories across the world of IT, across new technology, industry trends, soft-skills, key events, and more.

+It's aimed at busy teams who need to balance staying informed with keeping the lights on.

+Bandwidth also provides wider coverage of the IT space, including important dates for the diary, community news, and insights on the state of the industry.

+> 🕒 **Frequency** - Bi-weekly.
+>
+> ✅ **Great for** - Curated, actionable insights for busy IT professionals.
+>
+> ❌ **Look elsewhere for** - Daily digests, non-IT tech news, hardware-focused newsletters.

+{{< substack-cta >}}

+---

-#### 1. TLDR Tech
+#### 2. TLDR Tech

 ![TLDR IT Newsletter](https://res.cloudinary.com/daog6scxm/image/upload/v1738766044/cms/it-newsletters/TLDR_Tech_ui5o9q.webp "TLDR IT Newsletter")